 These points are in addition to what you might earn from making the purchase on your rewards credit card.

 Action: Delve into our guide on how to maximise the use of shopping portals and never make an online purchase again without checking the portals and clicking through to the retailer to rack up maximum points!

 Deals across the travel world pop up each and every day — and disappear just as fast.
-TPG UK scours the internet for the very best deals for the benefit of you, our readers.
+TPG U.K. scours the internet for the very best deals for the benefit of you.
 These will vary from cheap cash tickets and sales to ways to earn extra miles and even special deals when using your miles.

 The more flexible you can be on dates and destination, the better chance you have of jumping on a killer deal.

 Action: Read our daily newsletter, and always check the latest on the deals section on our site before booking a trip.
-If you see anything on the web that you think might be a great new deal, please get in touch with us — email@example.com.
+If you see anything online that you think might be a great new deal, please get in touch with us — firstname.lastname@example.org.